swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > Line endings cycle through \n, \r\n, and \r and "smart quotes" drive you crazy.
 >
 > Then you get large and uninformative diffs or the dreaded �.

+Regarding metadata, [Elizabeth Wickes][wickes-comment-metadata] writes:

+> ...two types of metadata that often get conflated in dataset discussions:
+> metadata about the dataset as a whole
+> and metadata about the content within the dataset.
+> Most metadata schemas...are for the former use.
+> They are to describe the dataset as a unit,
+> e.g. author, funder, relevant papers, etc.
+>
+> Formally structured metadata is often a valueless effort if the dataset will be stored independently
+> and not somewhere in a formal repository...
+> Beautifully filled out metadata XML files are for ingestion into a repository and/or directory.
+> If the audience is humans, write it for humans.
+> If the audience includes metadata harvesters,
+> fill out the formal metadata and do a README for the humans.

 ## Software